globbertot/Mp3Man/README.md

 # Mp3Man - LATEST VERSION: V0.0.1
 Mp3Man is a lightweight Qt-based application designed to download and convert YouTube audio files into MP3 format.
-It serves as a convenient front-end for youtube-dl, simplifying the process of obtaining and managing audio content from YouTube.
+It serves as a convenient front-end for yt-dlp, simplifying the process of obtaining and managing audio content from YouTube.

 ## FFmpeg installation ##
-This application **requires** ffmpeg to work which you can get [here](https://ffmpeg.org/download.html).
+This application **requires** ffmpeg to work, and we suggest getting it from [here](https://github.com/yt-dlp/FFmpeg-Builds/releases/tag/latest).

 ## Installation ##
-Download the latest binaries from the [releases page](https://github.com/globbertot/Mp3Man/releases/latest) suitable for your system.
+Download the latest binaries from the [releases page](https://github.com/globbertot/Mp3Man/releases/latest) suitable for your system
-**Note:** Ensure that FFmpeg is installed on your system before running Mp3Man.

-### Updates ###
-From version V0.0.2 and onwards, updates will be applied automatically.
-If you are using V0.0.1 you will need to manually download and replace the binary with the latest version from the [releases page](https://github.com/globbertot/Mp3Man/releases/latest).
+!! **Updates** !!

+Please note that updates **should** be installed automatically for this application, if not please update manually re-installing the latest binaries.

-## Roadmap ##
+## Suggesting features ##
-Here’s what’s planned for V0.0.2 and future versions:
-- **Open downloaded MP3 files automatically** | STATUS: In Complete
-- **Choice between youtube instead of youtube music** | STATUS: Complete
-- **Automatic updates** | STATUS: In progress
-- **iTunes integration on Linux and possibly macOS** | STATUS: Paused
-- **Not converting files if FFmepg is not installed** | STATUS: Paused
-- **YouTube title search instead of URLs** | STATUS: More likely in V0.0.3
+If you want any other features feel free to post an Issue about it.

 ## Contributions
 Contributions are welcome!
 If you’d like to contribute to Mp3Man, please follow these steps: